microsoft/PowerPlatformConnectors/certified-connectors/iManage Work/readme.md

 Adds an entry as an event in the document's history.

+### Copy permissions

+Copies the access permissions, and optionally the default security, from one iManage Work object to another.
+'Copy Type' gives you options for how to handle the combination of source and destination permissions.
+'Overwrite' updates the target object's users, groups, and permission levels to exactly match the source object's.
+'Merge' keeps all the users and groups on the destination object and combines them with the source, but in case of a conflict of permission level on an individual or group: 'Merge (Pessimistic)' takes the lower permission, while 'Merge (Optimistic)' takes the higher permission for the conflicting user or group.

 ## Obtaining Credentials

 If you are an existing iManage Work user, provide your iManage Work credentials to sign in.
 Otherwise, contact your System Administrator for assistance.